 We land at Liverpool this noon, and the end of our 18th day.
 The Irish and English shores in sight yesterday and today are a contrast in their rich green verdure and advanced cultivation to those we left behind us in America, dotted even in New Jersey and on Long Island with snow, or the barrenness and deadness of winter.
 The season here seems like the last of our May.
 We spend but a few days in England now, going over to Paris for May, and returning to Britain for the riper and richer June.
 We shall give you a gossiping personal letter occasionally, but a tour for health will not cheat its purpose with writing the oft repeated story of foreign travel.
 S. B.

-Interestingly, the letter closes a temporal gap, as if to reduce the geographic distance between Bowles’ and his reader.
+Interestingly, the letter closes a temporal gap, as if to reduce the geographic distance between Bowles and his reader.
 “The season here seems like the last of our May,” he writes, likening England in late April to New England’s May.
-Thus, he and Dickinson occupy the same clime despite being separated by continents, and because the letter wouldn’t be published until May in the Springfield Republican, the “now” and the climate of the letter converge with the “now” and the climate of Amherst upon reading.
+Thus, he and Dickinson occupy the same clime despite being separated by continents, and because the letter wouldn’t be published until May in the Springfield Republican, the “now” and the climate of the letter converge with the “now” and the climate of Amherst, upon Dickinson's reading.

 As we discuss in the poetry section for this week, one indication of Bowles’ influence is Dickinson’s fascination with “foreignness,” place names, and “exotic” references during this period.
 Cristanne Miller points out that Dickinson had some knowledge of Asia, and often criticized Western attitudes of racism and colonialist “Orientalism.”
 As exemplified in Bowles’ letter from the China Steamer, “news about foreign lands was delivered daily to the Dickinson household through the pages of the Springfield Republican.”
-Dickinson’s isolation in Amherst, intensified by Bowles’ departure for Europe, was only remedied by identifying “ontologically” with “epistemologies of foreignness” that brought her ever closer to him.
+Dickinson’s isolation in Amherst, intensified by Bowles’ departure for Europe, was, perhaps, partly remedied by identifying “ontologically” with “epistemologies of foreignness” that brought her ever closer to him.

 Why was Dickinson so interested in the “Orient” in the first place?
 To start, she voraciously consumed the literature, news, and culture that she came into contact with.
 As Miller points out, “news about foreign lands was delivered daily to the Dickinson household through the pages of the Springfield Republican,” and she would have developed a deep interest in “foreignness” as her close friend, Samuel Bowles, set out for Europe in 1862, leaving her behind in Amherst.
-She also occupied a social milieu in which everyone else was fascinated by the “Orien,” too.
+She also occupied a social milieu in which everyone else was fascinated by the “Orient,” too.
 New Englanders were constantly filling their homes with “knickknacks, the fine china dogs and cats, the pieces of oriental jade, the chips off the leaning tower of Pisa” (Tate 155).
 What’s more, Dickinson visited the Peter’s Chinese Museum in 1846, which documented the Anglo-Sino Opium War, spurring great interest in the use of narcotics (Li-hsin 9).

 Among American writers, Dickinson was not alone in her invocation of “Orientalism.”
 Miller notes that “Emerson, Whittier, Bayard Taylor, Lydia Maria Child, and Whitman” were all deeply interested in “Asian scripture and literature” in a way that surpassed Dickinson (Miller 129).
 The transcendentalists in particular looked to “Asian philosophy and religion as a source of spiritual inspiration or knowledge” (129).
 Whitman, even more problematically, viewed “Asia as a natural partner to or goal of American westward expansion”—a form of U.S. imperialism that Dickinson largely avoided (130).
 Where the transcendentalists sought to incorporate the “Orient” both into their spirituality, philosophy, and—imperialistically—their geography, Dickinson saw Asia as an “unknown” that could inspire insight into her understanding of her own context.